Skip to content

 armorHelmet: "armor helmet_of_concrete"

-This condition will check if the player is in specified biome.
 The only argument is the biome type.

 Example